Once Removed (novel): Main characters

-Reception and Awards
+Reception and awards

-The book was shortlisted for the 2020 Margaret McWilliams Award and won the Eileen McTavish Sykes Awards for Best First Book at the Manitoba Book Awards in 2021.
-Due to its themes of heritage and historic preservation, it was listed as a Recommended Read by the National Trust for Canada in 2021.
+Once Removed won the Eileen McTavish Sykes Awards for Best First Book at the Manitoba Book Awards in 2021 and was shortlisted for the 2020 Margaret McWilliams Award for best popular history book.
+It was also selected for the Winnipeg Free Press book club in May 2021.
+Due to its themes of heritage and historic preservation, the novel was listed as a Recommended Read by the National Trust for Canada in 2021.

-In reference to the book's humour, Morley Walker, in a review for the Winnipeg Free Press called the book a "good-natured ribbing of Mennonite culture," while saying that "you don’t need to be a Menno to find him amusing, but it won’t hurt."
-Walker also suggests the town of Edenfeld is a "fill-in" for Steinbach, Manitoba, with the fictional Elsie Dyck inspired by the real-life author Miriam Toews.
+In reference to the book's humour, Morley Walker, in a review for the Winnipeg Free Press called the book a "good-natured ribbing of Mennonite culture," while saying that "you don’t need to be a Menno to find (Unger) amusing, but it won’t hurt."
+Walker also suggests the town of Edenfeld is a "fill-in" for Steinbach, Manitoba, and that the fictional Elsie Dyck may have been inspired by the real-life author Miriam Toews, although Unger himself notes the reception of authors Rudy Wiebe, Di Brandt, Sinclair Lewis and Margaret Laurence within their communities as additional inspirations for the character.

 Scholar Robert Zacharias has cited Once Removed, along with Casey Plett's work, as representative of a shift in Mennonite literature by depicting characters who have chosen to stay within their communities, rather than leaving them, and has also pointed out metafictional allusions to other Mennonite writers such as Miriam Toews, Di Brandt, and David Bergen within the book.
 Scholar Nathan Dueck has called the book a künstlerroman in its portrayal of Timothy Heppner's growth as a writer.